jkup/jonkuperman.com/posts/how-to-join-developer-dao/index.md

 Click on **Inventory** and look for any id not showing up in sequential order.
 At the time of this writing, I see 1005, 1006 and 1007 but not 1008.
 So I think 1008 is available to purchase?

 Take that ID and go back to **Contract** -> **Write contract**.
 Click the "claim" dropdown and enter that ID.
 Then click "Write."
 It should open the Metamask extension and give you a button to approve the transaction.
+The price varies minute by minute.
+It seems like it's fluctuating between $45 and $400 right now.
+So if it's higher than $100 you should just wait and try again later!

 Hopefully that worked, and now you are an official member of the DAO!

 ## Joining the Discord

-First, you can join the Fiscord without joining the DAO by following [this link](https://discord.gg/ZHZup79J).
+First, you can join the Discord without joining the DAO by following [this link](https://discord.gg/ZHZup79J).

 To "join" the DAO part of the Discord you have to:

-Enter the "public" voice channel.
+- Enter the "public" voice channel.
 Don't worry, you don't need to talk or have audio.
 You just need to be in there.
-Go to the "general" text channel and type "!join".
+- Go to the "general" text channel and type "!join".
 You will get a DM from a bot called "Collab.land", and it will give you a link.
 You follow that link and enter your Metamask wallet address, and you're done!

 ## Come say hi!